gdkelly153/Nuudle-MVP/DEPLOYMENT_GUIDE.md

 ## Security Considerations

+- ✅ **Persistent data storage** - Database survives server restarts
 - ✅ SECRET_KEY now uses environment variable
 - ✅ Database tables use safe initialization
 - ✅ No more random key generation on restart
 - ✅ User data persists across server restarts
+- ✅ Smart fallback for development environments

 ## Testing the Fix

 You can verify the fix works by:
+1. **Deploy with persistent disk configured**
-1. Creating a user account
+2. Creating a user account
-2. Creating a session
+3. Creating a session
-3. Waiting for server to restart (or manually restart)
+4. Waiting for server to restart (or manually restart in Render dashboard)
-4. Logging in with same credentials
+5. Logging in with same credentials (should work!)
-5. Verifying session data is still available
+6. Verifying session data is still available
+7. Check that database file exists at `/var/data/nuudle.db`

+## Troubleshooting

+### If users still lose data:
+1. **Check persistent disk is properly mounted** at `/var/data`
+2. **Verify disk has sufficient space** (at least 100MB free)
+3. **Check Render logs** for database connection errors
+4. **Ensure SECRET_KEY environment variable is set**

+### If deployment fails:
+1. **Verify persistent disk configuration** in Render dashboard
+2. **Check that mount path is exactly** `/var/data`
+3. **Ensure disk is attached to the correct service**

-The previous issue where users had to "recreate accounts with the same credentials" should now be completely resolved.
+The previous issue where users had to "recreate accounts with the same credentials" should now be **completely resolved** with proper persistent disk setup.